jyurkanin/particles/README.md

 I still want to try though.

   * Using one block with blockDim.x = num_particles and __syncthreads()
+	Result: Can't launch blocks bigger with more than 1024 threads.
+		    Did run really fast though.
+  *

 # Benchmark
 100 calls to runIteration()